Accessibility Book a Demo

 11. Advertise across more boards

-To improve quality of hire, you first need to deepen your talent pool and extend your reach.
-If you’re not attracting top applicants, you’ll struggle to make top hires.
-‘Nuff said.
+To improve quality of hire, you need to deepen your talent pool and extend your reach.
+If you’re not attracting top applicants, you’ll struggle how to hire quality employees.

 12. Headhunt passive talent